Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 Do I need a gourd and bombilla to drink yerba mate?

 No. You can use a classic tea strainer, tea pot, french press, or anything else that allows you to steep and strain the leaves.
-But the traditional setup (gourd + bombilla) gives a stronger flavor and the real traditional experience.
+But the traditional setup (gourd + bombilla) gives a stronger flavor and effect.

 -